Infighting (martial arts)

-Infighting is the name given to certain martial art techniques used while in close proximity to the opponent.
+Infighting is the name given to certain martial art techniques used while near the opponent.
 The Chinese martial art of Wing Chun specializes in infighting.

 Technique

 The key points of infighting are the control of the enemy's angle of attack, i.e., to control and limit the ways or angles through which an opponent may find an opening in one's guard to counterattack or get past a block or guard.
 This is attained by controlling the opponent's attacking limb, transferring momentum and debilitating his stability by forcing his posture/position and shifting his mass on his center line.
 Examples include: